SoK: A Framework for Unifying At-Risk User Research: Protective Practices

 While frequently changing passwords is no longer considered a best practice generally~\cite{nist800-63}, some \users did this to address specific practical concerns.
 For example, \users who have a \cf{relationship with the attacker}, such as survivors of intimate partner abuse or trafficking, coped with attackers who may have ready access to their passwords (e.g., through coercion, co-presence leaks, or remote surveillance~\cite{freed2019my, matthews2017stories}) by regularly changing passwords on accounts known to the attacker~\cite{freed2019my, chen2019computer}.
 Some users with visual impairments also chose to change passwords frequently in case others might have observed them inputting their passwords~\cite{ahmed2015privacy}.

-While not mentioned frequently in our dataset, we did observe occasional instances of successful adoption of two-factor authentication (2FA).
+While not mentioned frequently in our dataset, our analysis revealed some cases of successful adoption of two-factor authentication (2FA).
 For example, in Matthews et al.~\cite{matthews2017stories}, only a small number of survivors of intimate partner abuse in their study reported using 2FA to protect their accounts, despite highly motivated attackers.
 Only a minority of participants involved with political campaigns reported adopting the strongest form of 2FA, despite commonly experiencing phishing attacks~\cite{consolvo2021why}.
 Journalists collaborating on the Panama Papers (\cf{access to a sensitive resource}) were required by the ICIJ to use 2FA~\cite{mcgregor2017weakest}, though journalists are more broadly described as having limited awareness of 2FA's benefits~\cite{mcgregor2016individual}.\footnote{We note that 2FA has become more commonplace since some of these papers were published.}

 \paragraph{Privacy settings and access control} We identified three categories of privacy settings (within widely used apps and services) that were discussed by multiple papers across a variety of \groups and risk factors: location privacy~\cite{frik2019privacy, dev2020lessons, matthews2017stories, chen2019computer}, social media visibility settings~\cite{jack2019privacy, dev2020lessons, chen2019computer, zhao2019make, frik2019privacy, matthews2017stories}, and blocking undesired contacts~\cite{sambasivan2019they, reichel2020have, dev2020lessons, matthews2017stories, frik2019privacy}.
 For users with a \cf{relationship with the attacker} or \cf{\accessperson}, these privacy settings were commonly discussed as protecting highly sensitive information that, if obtained by an attacker, could compromise safety~\cite{freed2018stalker, matthews2017stories, chen2019computer}.
 For example, some women in South Asia used platform controls to block unwanted contact from abusers on social media~\cite{sambasivan2019they}.